GhostPaint: A VR Graffiti App That Lets You Play Banksy

 Of course, there’s no risk of the cops catching me.
 I’m more worried that the errant swing of an arm will knock down my laptop, or put a hole in one of my wife’s paintings.
 Because I’m not actually tagging concrete in public.
 I’m using the HTC Vive rig squeezed into my dining room.

-The app is called GhostPaint, and it’s been developed by Epic Games (the same company behind the industry-standard Unreal Engine Co.Design has written about extensively before).
-Currently in beta, it’s essentially Epic’s response to Google's Tilt Brush, the VR drawing tool that lets you paint in mid-air.
+The app is called GhostPaint, and it’s been developed by Shane Caudle, whose day job is at Epic Games (the same company behind the industry-standard Unreal Engine Co.Design has written about extensively before).
+Currently in beta, it’s essentially a response to Google’s Tilt Brush, the VR drawing tool that lets you paint in mid-air.

 GhostPaint’s drawing in midair feature is “coming soon.”
 So instead, my options are relegated to the wall, which can be airbrushed or spray painted.
 I hold the airbrush in my hand, admiring its virtual detail.
 It requires two hands to use, I’ve read, just like a real airbrush.
 Perfect.
 Of course, I have no idea how to use an airbrush, so I select the spray-paint option instead.
 And then I go to town on the 20-foot wall in front of me, picking the exact spot I’d like to start.